playon/secure-media-delivery-at-the-edge-on-aws/source/README.md

 > AWS CDK will create and deploy a CloudFormation template on the sandbox account which you can view in the [CloudFormation console](https://console.aws.amazon.com/cloudformation/home) in the selected region.

-Whenever the prototype comes to an end, you need to remove the Prototype Engagement Pack from the sandbox account and all the resources it has deployed on the account.
-To do so, you use the following command which will destroy the associated CloudFormation stack.

 ```bash
 npx cdk destroy